 Sword and pistols in hand, Harry leaves Elspeth back in the capital city of Georgetown while he takes part in a covert search for gold in the jungle region disputed by Great Britain and Venezuela.
 Continue reading

 I guess technically this could have been one of my Ask Balladeer segments.
 Some readers and fellow Harry Flashman fans reacted to my speculative look at what George MacDonald Fraser might have had in mind for Flashman’s U.S. Civil War adventures by asking me how I’d have handled it.
 Some were just curious, others were ticked off that I dared to criticize what I saw as Fraser forcing Harry into WAY too many Civil War incidents.
 So here we go with how I’d have handled it:

 Last time around I said my prospective title would be The Battle Cry of Flashman as a play on The Battle Cry of Freedom.
-I’d have stuck to Fraser’s original references in the first few Flashman Papers, references that limited Harry’s involvement to part of 1862 and part of 1863.
+I’d have limited Harry’s involvement to part of 1862 and part of 1863.
 I would also have avoided having Harry – a British Cavalry Officer – outrightly joining American armies.

 THE SET-UP: In February or March of 1862 Flashman has been back in England with his wife Elspeth since the spring of 1861, following his involvement in the Taranaki War in New Zealand.

 Queen Victoria’s government is pondering whether or not to recognize the Confederate States of America, which broke away from the Union nearly a year earlier.
 The fate of nations hangs on this.
 Official recognition of the Confederacy may well enable them to win, just like the original 13 Colonies were helped against England by recognition from France.
 Continue reading